Skip to main content

 UNC School of Medicine

 The traditional home for bioethics with the UNC School of Medicine, the Department of Social Medicine continues to be the UNC Center for Bioethics’ closest institutional partner.
-The Department successfully mounted the proposal to create the Center as a University-wide unit, and hosts the academic appointments of the Center’s core faculty, and provides the Center’s principal opportunities for medical school teaching.
+The Department hosts the academic appointments of several of the Center’s core faculty and provides the Center’s principal opportunities for medical school teaching.

 The Parr Center for Ethics